SCIENTIFIC REVOLUTION

 A fundamental premise of the New Paradigm is that intrinsic damage is an inexorable force that has afflicted every complex organism that has ever existed on the planet.
 Multi-cellular organisms are possible only because they have maintenance systems that can replace damaged cells as they die off.
 But simply replacing cells isn’t enough when dealing with complex metazoans.
 Complex metazoans with specialized cells are possible only because they have sophisticated maintenance systems that can identify, eliminate and replace those specialized cells when they sustain damage or die.
 In other words, the story of the evolution of animals must go hand in hand with the evolution of maintenance systems.

 It’s estimated that life first appeared on the planet about 3.5 or so billion years ago.
 For the next couple billion years, the only forms of life on earth were simple, single-celled organisms.
 The first true eukaryotic cells (cells containing a nucleus, mitochondria and other membrane-bound organelles) appeared about 1.5 billion years ago.
 At some point, cells began working together in clusters, but the first truly multi cellular animals didn’t appear until about 800 million years ago.
 Although comprised of multiple cells, these organisms were remarkably simple – akin to sponges.
-Nonetheless, more complex animals did not appear for another 200 or so million years.
+More complex organisms did not appear for another 200 or so million years.

-Why didn’t these sponges evolve during that 200 million year period?
+Why didn’t these sponge-like organisms evolve during that 200 million year period?
 Under the New Paradigm, a possible hypothesis would be that, in the absence of a maintenance process that could identify and replace specialized components, any organism that was more complex than a sponge was impossible.
 Specialized tissues are useless if they can’t be maintained.

 Longevity is a Function of the Capabilities of the Maintenance System